 Alan Barkman is always one step ahead.
 On a recent visit to his woodshop in Ohio, our DutchCrafters team found it bustling with activity.
 At Barkman Furniture, Alan and his craftsmen use a blend of traditional woodworking techniques and state-of-the-art woodworking equipment.
 They remain devoted to their top two priorities when it comes to building Amish furniture: #1 is producing furniture of the highest quality. #2 is making sure it’s worthy of being handed down… What’s New at Barkman Furniture

 The Amish woodshop that crafts solid wood dining chairs for the Prairie Collection is nestled in the heart of Amish country, Ohio.
 There, the talented Amish artisans, both men and women, take to their work producing solid wood chairs with care and precision, with each chair part handled by the craftsmen.
 The Prairie Collection features high quality Amish dining chairs, bar stools and benches in a variety of styles ranging from classic to contemporary.
-The Amish… Amish Made Chairs from the Prairie Collection: The Habits of Handcrafting
+Here’s what… Amish Made Chairs from the Prairie Collection: The Habits of Handcrafting

 Amish women are wives, mothers, homemakers and active members of their churches.
 They contribute to running households and making decisions for the home and family.
 Many Amish women branch out and work outside the home, creating their own businesses.
 It’s not unheard of for them to make and sell handcrafted items like quilts or to run restaurants, bakeries, or produce stands.
 Amish girls usually work until they get married.
 Many work in factories or furniture… Where the Women are in Amish Woodshops